mikeroyal/Windows-11-Guide/Glossary.md

 **Defender** is the built-in antivirus for Windows that protects you from the malicious sites you weren't expecting.

+[D3D11On12](https://learn.microsoft.com/en-us/windows/win32/direct3d12/direct3d-11-on-12) is a mechanism by which developers can use D3D11 interfaces and objects to drive the D3D12 API.
+D3D11on12 enables components written using D3D11 (for example, D2D text and UI) to work together with components written targeting the D3D12 API.

 [DirectStorage API](https://devblogs.microsoft.com/directx/directstorage-is-coming-to-pc/) is an API in the DirectX family originally designed for the [Velocity Architecture](https://news.xbox.com/en-us/2020/07/14/a-closer-look-at-xbox-velocity-architecture/) to Windows.

 [Deployment Image Servicing and Management (DISM)](https://learn.microsoft.com/en-us/troubleshoot/windows-server/deployment/fix-windows-update-errors) is as a Windows 10/11 tool designed to help network administrators prepare, modify, restore, and repair Windows images, including those used for Windows PE, Windows Recovery Environment (Windows RE) and Windows Setup.